Babelvis/ansible-library-demo/readme.md

 If you know how to call the module.
 We can start with the documentation and empty implementation.

-We use the class AnsibleModule for communication back to ansible and set the variable `DOCUMENTATION`, `EXAMPLES` and `RETURN`.
+We use the class AnsibleModule for communication back to Ansible and set the variable `DOCUMENTATION`, `EXAMPLES` and `RETURN`.

 Here is my implementation of [api_demo_start_doc.py](ansible-playbook/library/api_demo_start_doc.py):